16 Top-Rated Weekend Getaways in Louisiana

 2. Plantation Country

-Some of the most notable sites to explore include the Houmas House Plantation and Gardens; the Laura Plantation; and the Oak Alley Plantation, which was the filming location for several feature films.
+Some of the most notable places to visit include the Houmas House Plantation and Gardens; the Laura Plantation; and the Oak Alley Plantation, which was the filming location for several feature films.
 Some of the plantations, like the Ormond Plantation, Houmas House, and Oak Alley have dining and lodging available if you want to plan an extra special stay.

 Beyond the plantations, you can spend a day taking in the culture.
 Take a kayak, pontoon, or airboat swamp tour to learn about local wildlife and the Cajuns and Native Americans that originally inhabited the area.
 Plan an afternoon to take in some of the Cajun cuisine made in Plantation Country, or visit a smokehouse making fresh andouille for locals and restaurants to add to their dishes.

 If you want a getaway that puts you in the heart of Louisiana's Cajun country, Lafayette should top your list.
-It is known as the "Happiest City in America," where you can experience a well-rounded Cajun experience in terms of culture, food, and music in a weekend.
-Take a tour of the TABASCO® Pepper Sauce Factory to learn about the McIlhenny Company, the McIlhenny family, and their famous pepper sauce.
-You will become an expert in the growing process of pepper plants, the mash, and the aging process required to create this beloved American hot sauce.
+It is known as the "Happiest City in America," where you can experience a well-rounded weekend Cajun experience in terms of culture, food, and music.

 Since the Lafayette area is located near the Atchafalaya Basin, this should be on the itinerary.
 The basin area is the largest river-basin swamp, with 850,000 acres of swamps, lakes, and water prairies.
 The best way to experience the basin is to get out on it by taking a swamp tour.
 The basin is just a short drive from Lafayette and makes for a great day trip.